Preschool Language Activities - Language Development in Early Childhood

 Instruction Time

 Being able to follow instructions is a must when entering kindergarten.
-Begin with giving your child one step instructions.
+Begin these preschool language activities with one step instructions.
 In class I tell the kids: "Draw a picture."
 Then, I tell them the next step: "Cut your picture."
 Finally I say, "Glue your picture."
-As time progresses I combine the steps into one: "You need to draw, cut and glue your picture."
+As time progresses, I combine the steps into one: "You need to draw, cut and glue your picture."